Health & Counseling

 The Student Health Record gives our staff permission to assess and treat you for illnesses, injuries, emergencies, and medical consultations.
 Your Student Health Record must be completed and on ﬁle on or before your summer registration date.
 Our staff can assist you.
 UIndy requires records of all full-time students, students living in campus housing, and clinical students.

-Due to the Affordable Care Act (ACA) implementation in January 2014, the insurance vendor at UIndy will no longer offer voluntary student insurance.
-However, from August 2013 through December 2013, voluntary student health insurance is being offered at American College Student Association (ACSA).
-Starting in January 2014, it is the student's responsibility to investigate insurance options through their parents' insurance plan or the ACA's marketplace/exchanges.
+Due to the Affordable Care Act (ACA) implementation in January 2014, the insurance vendor at UIndy is no longer offering voluntary student insurance.
+It is the student's responsibility to investigate insurance options through their parents' insurance plan or the ACA's marketplace/exchanges.